regankight/mirror-model-eval-tests/pricing.md

 # 💼 Mirror Model – Prompt Behavior Audit Pricing (2025)

-I offer structured evaluations of prompt misfires in LLMs—specifically where outputs sound polite but collapse emotionally: suppressed consent, masked distress, false closure, or failure to defer when unsure.
+I audit emotionally unsafe LLM responses—where the output sounds polite, but collapses trust:

+- Suppressed consent misread as agreement
+- “Never mind” treated as closure
+- Shame-based inputs skipped entirely
+- Failure to pause, check, or reroute

+This isn’t just prompt cleanup.
+It’s **behavior QA.**

 ---

-## 🧪 Tier 1 – Fixed Audit ($200)
+## 🧪 Tier 1 – Fixed Audit ($500)

-**Scope:**
+**What you get:**
 - 5 prompt evaluations
 - Input → output → failure → reroute
+- ECS trust scoring (1–4 scale)
-- Emotional logic tags + ECS scoring
+- Emotional misread tags
-- Delivered as PDF in 3–5 days
+- PDF delivery in 3–5 days

 **Who it’s for:**
-- Solo founders, prompt QA teams, safety redteamers
+- Founders, redteamers, solo tools
-- Early-stage tools, GPT-powered flows, support bots
+- Early GPT/Claude-based support bots

-📬 Available anytime → [your email or contact]
+📬 Fixed price → [your contact]

 ---

-## 🧰 Tier 2 – System Reroute Map *(custom quote)*
+## 🧰 Tier 2 – System Reroute Map *(custom quote: $1.2K–$2.5K)*

-**Scope may include:**
-- 10–20+ prompt reviews
+**What it covers:**
+- 15–25 prompts
+- Trust-risk tagging (permission collapse, masked surrender, tone drift)
-- Fallback logic library
+- Fallback logic library or tree
-- Risk-type matrix (deflection, retraction, permission collapse)
+- ECS matrix for internal reuse
-- Output scoring + reroute prototype
-- Loom walkthrough or async Q&A
+- Optional Loom walkthrough

-📎 Pricing depends on scope and timeline.
+**Who it’s for:**
+- LLM teams deploying to real users
+- QA/safety leads needing reusable logic

-💬 Request a quote → [your contact]
+💬 Request scoped quote → [your contact]

 ---

-## 🧱 Tier 3 – Behavior Design Layer *(by proposal)*
+## 🧱 Tier 3 – Behavior Layer Design *(proposal-based)*

 For teams needing:
-- Internal QA frameworks
+- Internal safety reroute frameworks
-- Safety reroute scaffolds
+- Scorable fallback logic (Markdown/JSON)
-- Regulated domain tone handling (legal, healthcare, education)
+- Regulated use case tone reviews (health, legal, compliance)
-- LLM fallback tuning for emotionally ambiguous input
+- Async system integration (via docs or kits)

+🔐 Includes IP protection / licensing terms
-📄 Proposal-based.
+📄 Proposal required
-🔐 IP/contractor agreements supported.
-💼 Let's talk if you're building something sensitive.
+💼 If your product needs to respond safely when users don’t speak clearly—this is the system audit that helps.

 ---

+## 📦 Licensing and Reuse

+Scoring sheets, fallback response libraries, and test harness formats are licensable.
+You keep internal usage rights.
+Contact for custom reuse pricing.

+---

-## ✍️ Custom Work Available
+## ✍️ Not Sure Where You Fit?

+Send a few sample prompts.
+I’ll recommend the right scope, or audit the first one for free.

 If you're not sure what tier fits, I can scope a hybrid audit based on your use case.
 Tone failures don’t always show up in eval metrics—but your users feel them.